 Tip 5 for your short retrospective: try it Echometer some day

-A nice and easy way to keep your retrospectives short?
-Make use of good retrospective tools (see our list of 14 retro tools in comparison).
+A good support to keep your retro short are good retro tools (see 7 best retro tools comparison).
 They can do some of the work for you – including timeboxing or prioritizing feedback.

 In particular, I want to mention the retrospective tool Echometer that I myself helped to develop.
 It combines insights from psychology with agile best practices to get the best out of team health checks & fun retrospectives - to help to grow your team.